arina-radivon/final_project/README.md

 ## tests.py

 The file provides tests for cli.py and pizza.py files.
-You can see the code coverage by tests in the *htmlcov* folder in the *cli_py* and *pizza_py* files, respectively.

 To run the code you need:
 Install the appropriate package if you don't have it.
 This can be done on the command line by typing: